 (3) An agreement or determination as to language, unless otherwise specified in the agreement or determination, shall apply to any written statement by a party, any hearing and any award, decision or other communication by the arbitral tribunal.

-(4) The arbitral tribunal may, order that any documentary evidence shall be accompanied by a translation into the language or languages agreed upon by the parties or determined by the arbitral tribunal.
+(4) The arbitral tribunal may order that any documentary evidence shall be accompanied by a translation into the language or languages agreed upon by the parties or determined by the arbitral tribunal.

 Statements of 38.
-(1) Within the period of time agreed by the parties or, failing claim and defence. such agreement, as determined by the arbitral tribunal-
+(1) Within the period of time agreed by the parties or, failing claim and defence. such agreement, as determined by the arbitral tribunalunless the parties have otherwise agreed to the required elements of such statements.

-(a) a claimant shall state-
+- (a) a claimant shall state-

-(i) the facts supporting his or her claim;
+- (i) the facts supporting his or her claim;

 - (ii) the points in issue; and

 - (iii)the relief or remedy sought; and

 - (b) the respondent shall state his or her defence in respect of the particulars set out in this subsection,